Internet censorship in the Arab Spring: Syria

-Helmi Norman of the Munk School of Global Affairs in Toronto, Canada, pointed out that, "The Syrian Computer Society was headed by al-Assad himself in the 1990s before he became president."
+Helmi Norman of the Munk School of Global Affairs in Toronto, Canada, noted "The Syrian Computer Society was headed by al-Assad himself in the 1990s before he became president."
 This group later became and registered the domain name of the "Syrian Electronic Army."
-This suggests a more definite and direct relationship between the president and the hacker group.

-On June 3, the Washington Post reported that all Internet access in Syria had been cut.
+On June 3, The Washington Post reported that all Internet access in Syria had been cut.
 This came as around 50,000 protestors filled the streets to remember the children killed during the protests as well as to demand that president Assad step down.
 Though Internet access was blocked, The New York Times reported that more than 30 protestors were killed that day - that number, however, could not be confirmed.
 A Google Traffic transparency report showed a severe drop in Internet usage in Syria on 3 June 2011.
-Though the Internet has always been monitored in Syria this was the first instance of a complete Internet shutdown.
+Though Syrian internet had long been monitored, this was the first instance of a complete shutdown.

-At the time, the Syrian Internet relied on a single domestic provider, Syriatel, owned by the government.
-When the Internet blackout took effect, the only websites that remained reachable were those owned and run by the government, including the Oil Ministry's website.
+Syrian internet had relied on a single government-owned provider, Syriatel.
+When the internet blackout took effect, the only websites that remained accessible were those owned and run by the government, including the oil ministry's website.
 Even these sites, however, were operating more slowly than usual.

-On 4 June 2011, U.S. Secretary of State Hillary Clinton made remarks condemning the Syrian Internet shutdown.
-"The United States," she said, "stands for universal human rights, including freedom of expression, and we call on all governments to respect them".
+On 4 June 2011, U.S. Secretary of State Hillary Clinton criticized the shutdown.
+"The United States... stands for universal human rights, including freedom of expression, and we call on all governments to respect them".